Lunatix01/ragscan/README.md

 Please create an Issue, if something is wrong I will look into it, and feel free to contribute to the project.
 ==============

+Shout-out to my friend Luxunator for the idea and everything.